Mai0313/Mentor/docs/Inverter/Inverter_parsed.md

 ```
 The image consists of seven subplots labeled (a) through (g), each displaying a different signal or waveform over a time interval from 0.04 seconds to 0.06 seconds.
 Here is a detailed description of each subplot:

+(a) Modulation Signal:
-(a) The first subplot shows a modulation signal.
-The waveform is continuous and varies between approximately -1 and 2.
-It has a distinct shape with a dip around 0.045 seconds and a peak around 0.055 seconds.
+- The first subplot shows a modulation signal that varies between approximately -1 and 2.
+The signal has a non-linear, piecewise shape with distinct segments that include both smooth curves and sharp transitions.

+(b) S11 Signal:
-(b) The second subplot displays a signal labeled S11.
-This is a binary signal that switches between 0 and 1.
+- The second subplot displays a binary signal labeled S11.
+This signal alternates between 0 and 1.
 It starts at 1, drops to 0 at around 0.045 seconds, rises back to 1 at around 0.05 seconds, and drops to 0 again at around 0.055 seconds.

+(c) S12 Signal:
-(c) The third subplot shows a signal labeled S12.
-This is also a binary signal similar to S11 but with different switching times.
-It starts at 1, drops to 0 at around 0.048 seconds, rises back to 1 at around 0.053 seconds, and drops to 0 again at around 0.058 seconds.
+- The third subplot shows another binary signal labeled S12.
+This signal also alternates between 0 and 1.
+It starts at 0, rises to 1 at around 0.045 seconds, drops back to 0 at around 0.055 seconds.

+(d) S21 Signal:
-(d) The fourth subplot presents a signal labeled S21.
-This is a high-frequency binary signal that switches rapidly between 0 and 1.
+- The fourth subplot presents a high-frequency binary signal labeled S21.
+This signal rapidly switches between 0 and 1, creating a series of vertical lines.
 The signal has periods of high-frequency switching interspersed with periods where it remains at 0.

+(e) S22 Signal:
-(e) The fifth subplot shows a signal labeled S22, which is similar to S21.
-It also switches rapidly between 0 and 1 with similar patterns of high-frequency switching and periods of remaining at 0.
+- The fifth subplot shows another high-frequency binary signal labeled S22, similar to S21.
+It also rapidly switches between 0 and 1, with periods of high-frequency switching and periods where it remains at 0.

+(f) Vab (Voltage) Signal:
-(f) The sixth subplot displays a voltage signal labeled Vab (V).
-This signal oscillates between approximately -100V and 100V.
-The waveform shows high-frequency oscillations with distinct periods of positive and negative voltages.
+- The sixth subplot displays a voltage signal labeled Vab (V).
+This signal oscillates between approximately -100 V and 100 V. The waveform consists of high-frequency oscillations with distinct segments where the voltage remains constant for short periods.

+(g) Iab (Current) Signal:
-(g) The seventh subplot shows a current signal labeled Iab (A).
-This is a continuous waveform that varies between approximately -3A and 3A.
-The waveform has a sinusoidal shape, indicating an alternating current with peaks and troughs.
+- The seventh subplot shows a current signal labeled Iab (A).
+This signal varies smoothly between approximately -3 A and 3 A, forming a sinusoidal waveform.

-Overall, the image depicts various signals and waveforms, including modulation signals, binary signals, voltage, and current, over a short time interval.
+Overall, the image depicts various signals that are likely part of an electrical or electronic system, showing how different components or stages of the system behave over a short time interval.
 ```

 Figure 2.14: Modified bipolar PWM scheme (a) modulation signal (b), (c), (d) & (e) switching pulses S11, S12, S21 and S22 (f) line-to-line voltage (g) load current.